mikemilla/swift-ui-apns/README.md

 - Click the **Run** button in Xcode.
 - Wait for the simulator or (preferably) connected device to load the app.

-### 4. Sign In
+### 4. Sign In and Sync Tokens
-- Open the app in the simulator or on a real device.
 - Click **Sign In** to authenticate.
+- Allow notification permissions

 ### 5. Send a Test Request
 Run the following cURL command to send a test notification: